lipsia-fmri/lipsia/docs/nets/vccm.rst

 In particular, the mask must have the same spatial resolution, the same image matrix size and the same orientation as the functional data.

-Note that the number of voxels in the mask determines the computational burden.
-The exact number of voxels in the mask can be obtained by the program :doc:`volumeinfo <../via/volumeinfo>`.

 Example:
 ``````````